HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (Above is an image of the test.)

-I also tested this method with the servo.
+I also tested this method with the servo.I did have some trouble using the adapted piano tutorial code with the servo.
+The servo just kept repeating the cycle.
+After some assistance, I was able to simplify my code and resolve the problem.

 ![Image](tscode7.PNG)
-(This is the adapted code.)
+(This is one version of code that was unsuccessful.)

 ![Image](tstest10.jpg)
 (Above is an image of the test.)

-With the consideration of this extensive testing, I have definitively decided on these two different methods: simple switches for the motors and LEDs, aluminium pin touching sensors for the servo and speaker.
-This is because they are the most reliable, successful and viable.
-Therefore through this journey of testing I have been able to narrow down the best option for my project.
-After deciding on these two methods, i did have some trouble using the adapted piano tutorial code with the servo.
-The servo just kept repeating the cycle.
-After some assistance, I was able to simplify my code and resolve the problem.
 This is the code I tried to use but was unsuccessful.
 ![Image](Capture.PNG)
 (This is one version of the unsuccessful code.)